Exploring Marriage Counseling: How A Therapist And Online Couples Therapy Can Help Resolve Conflicts

 What is the most effective form of couples therapy?

 There are many different types of relationship therapy.
-One is best off seeing a licensed marriage and family counselor (LMFT) for couples therapy services, although a clinical social worker will often see couples, as well.
+One is best off seeing a licensed marriage and family counselor (LMFT) or a licensed therapist for couples therapy services, although a clinical social worker will often see couples.
 Some people might want a more specific type of therapy for specific relationship concerns, such as sex therapy or divorce counseling.
-In any case, online couples therapy services with a licensed therapist have been shown to be effective.
-You can decide if a therapist will work for you after an initial session, and some therapists will provide a free consultation, as well.
+In any case, online marriage counseling with a licensed marriage counselor have been shown to be effective.
+You can decide if a therapist will work for you after an initial session, and some therapists will also provide a free consultation.
+Gottman Method therapy is a popular approach that helps couples build emotional intelligence and strengthen their bond.

 Before you make an appointment, check which insurance therapists take, and check with your health insurance provider (Florida Blue is an example) to see what your provider’s level of insurance coverage is.
-Health savings accounts and flexible spending accounts are ways to manage money devoted to health and mental health care.
+Health savings accounts and flexible spending accounts are ways to manage out-of-pocket costs devoted to health and mental health care.
+Some people choose to pay out-of-pocket for therapy if they prefer not to go through insurance.
+In some cases, therapy may be covered in-network, reducing expenses significantly.

 - Previous Article